 Contact details for Dunwoody College of Technology are given below.

 |Design & Applied Arts||11||NA|

 |Computer Systems Analysis||2||NA|

 |Electrical & Power Transmission Installers||0||NA|

-In 2017-2018, 320 students took at least one online class at Dunwoody College of Technology.
-This is an increase from the 291 students who took online classes the previous year.
+In 2020-2021, 854 students took at least one online class at Dunwoody College of Technology.
+This is a decrease from the 1,182 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|